 Hope Rehab Thailand Online Help

-Online Support: During these challenging times, while waiting to get to Hope Rehab in Thailand, many clients have requested online support.
+Online Preparation and Counselling Program: During these challenging times, while waiting to get to Hope Rehab in Thailand, many clients have requested online support.
 So, if you require immediate help, we suggest online counselling by one of the therapeutic team.
-Some of us do offer independent online professional counselling and coaching.
-The good news is Hope Rehab Thailand is preparing to accept international clients again soon.
-Thailand is prioritizing medical tourism visitors for licensed facilities like Hope.
-The first step is to get in touch, and we will start your medical visa application.

 What To Do Now?

 On this page you will find a list of Hope team members who offer online support, guidance, counselling and therapy.
 Please read the information below and make your selection.
-You can contact the counsellor directly or use our contact form on this page.
 We understand it is all too easy to postpone getting well so if possible, make yourself and your recovery a priority and start now.

 Technology and Access…..we will make it easy